How Do We Grow Spiritually?

 "Now this is eternal life that they may KNOW ...
 Jesus Christ" (Jn 17:3).

-How are we Changed?
+How are we changed?

 How do we bring about healthy change in our lives?
 It seems like it should be fairly straightforward.
 Simply put your mind to making better choices.
 However, when we begin to work on ourselves it most likely becomes an effort in futility.
 The problem stems from the fact that we naturally begin that work in the wrong way.
 We take the direct approach I just spoke of, working on our actions, trying to do the right thing and find ourselves failing.
-As stated in Romans 7, That which I want to do, I don't do, and what I don't want to do, I do.
+As stated in Romans 7, "That which I want to do, I don't do, and what I don't want to do, I do."
 I'm not saying that we shouldn't seek to make good choices, but that the foundation for those choices must lie somewhere other than in simply trying to do right.
 It is that foundation that is the key to success or failure.

 The conundrum of Romans 7 (summarized above) is the result of failing to work from the inside out.
 If we don't begin at the heart, our inner values and motivation, we will always fail because it involves more than wanting to change.
 Trying to work on our outer issues, as if that were the solution, only leads to other problems.

 Resting in God's love (grace) and care should be the christian's foundation.
-However, that rest can be thwarted unless we surrender our lives to God for we would be foolish to suppose that He can care for us unless we are willing to cooperate with that process.
+However, that rest can be thwarted unless we surrender our lives to God for we would be foolish to suppose that He can care for us unless we are willing to cooperate with the process.
 Having done that we can take hold of God's promise to work all things (our circumstances) together for good (Rm 8:28).
 Speaking of those circumstances, in "God of all Comfort", Hannah Smith states; "He may not have ordered them, but He is in them somewhere, and He is in them to compel, even the most grievous, to work together for our good.
 The "second causes" of the wrong may be full of malice and wickedness, but faith never sees second causes.
 It sees only the hand of God behind the second causes.
 They are all under His control, and not one of them can touch us except with His knowledge and permission.
 The thing itself that happens cannot perhaps be said to be the will of God, but by the time its effects reach us they have become God's will for us, and must be accepted as from His hands."
 Seeing our circumstances in this light changes everything.
 It allows us to see our problems in a positive light as we trust them into God's hands.

-Obedience and freedom seem to be at two ends of the spectrum in relationships.
-We need to understand why God uses the term obedience and how we should see it from a new covenant perspective, for the issue of obedience in the Bible, can easily create a distortion in how we experience our relationship with God.
-There are two major themes in the Bible with regards to our performance, the old covenant of law and the new covenant of grace.
+There are two major themes in the Bible with regards to our performance, the old covenant of law and the new covenant of grace (Gal 3&4).
 These correlate with being under law or grace (Rm 6).
-We need to understand the biblical use of the covenants for it will determine whether or not we will find moral freedom, without which we will never find peace.
+We need to understand the biblical use of the covenants for it will determine whether or not we find freedom in our relationship with God.
+Freedom is critical, for it is a central quality of love.

 It is the atmosphere of grace; experiencing faith, freedom, acceptance and understanding in our relationship with God that should motivate our choices.
 However, far too many are motivated by should's, aught's and musts, an authoritarian perspective.
 This is actually counter productive.
 It results in legalism (spiritual bondage), bigotry and narrow mindedness, the fruit of a forced obedience.